-How Does A buyer Know Repairs are Completed?
+How Does A buyer Know Repairs are Completed after the Home Inspection?

 The Arizona purchase contract requires the work to be completed in a “workmanlike manner”.
 Also, receipts for the work performed are due to the buyer three days before the closing of the sale.
-Buyers can hire their home inspector to reinspect the items the seller agreed to fix, The buyer can also review the receipts and when they do their final walkthrough on the house confirm the work has been completed.
+Buyers can hire their home inspector to reinspect the items that showed up during the home inspection that the seller agreed to fix, The buyer can also review the receipts and when they do their final walkthrough on the house confirm the work has been completed.
 Some buyers will hire a pool company or roofing company to confirm certain repairs are made appropriately if they aren’t able to verify this themselves.

 What is the Cost of A Home Inspection?